-Key takeaway: Employees can file a new Form W-4 to change their withholding allowances whenever they experience certain changes to their families, finances or income.
+Employees can file a new Form W-4 to change their withholding allowances whenever they experience certain alterations to their families, finances or income.

-Once your employees determine their number of withholding allowances, you’ll need to calculate the total amount to withhold from their paychecks.
-Keep in mind that withholding allowances pertain only to federal income taxes; you must deduct flat-rate Medicare and Social Security taxes and, if applicable, wage garnishments and benefit premium payments, from all employee paychecks.
+Once your employees determine the number of withholding allowances they need, you’ll calculate the total amount to withhold from their paychecks.
+Keep in mind that withholding allowances pertain only to federal income taxes; you must deduct flat-rate Medicare and Social Security taxes, and if applicable, wage garnishments and benefit premium payments, from all employee paychecks.

 To calculate how much federal income tax to withhold from your employees’ paychecks each pay period, you can use the wage bracket method: